 We have adopted a written Code of Business Conduct and Ethics applicable to our directors, executive officers (including our principal executive officer, principal financial officer, principal accounting officer or controller or persons performing similar functions) and employees in accordance with the rules of the NASDAQ Stock Market and the SEC.
-Our Code of Business Conduct and Ethics is designed to deter wrongdoing and to promote:
+Our Code of Business Conduct and Ethics is designed to deter wrongdoing and to promote the following:

-- honest and ethical conduct, including the ethical handling of actual or apparent conflicts of interest; - full, fair, accurate, timely and understandable disclosure in reports and documents that we file with the SEC and in all other public communications: - · compliance with applicable laws, rules and regulations, including insider trading compliance; and - accountability for adherence to the code and prompt internal reporting of violations of the code, including illegal or unethical behavior regarding accounting or auditing practices.
+- honest and ethical conduct, including the ethical handling of actual or apparent conflicts of interest; - full, fair, accurate, timely and understandable disclosure in reports and documents that we file with the SEC and in all other public communications; - compliance with applicable laws, rules and regulations, including insider trading compliance; and - accountability for adherence to the Code of Business Conduct and Ethics and prompt internal reporting of violations of such code, including illegal or unethical behavior regarding accounting or auditing practices.